flightstats/hub/README.md

 It supports channels of data ordered by time.
 Channels represent uniquely addressable items that are iterable and query-able by time.
 Each item may be up to to 20 MB.

-The [encrypted-hub](#encrypted-hub) (EH) is a separate installation of the Hub.
+The [encrypted-hub](#encrypted-hub) (EH) is a separate installation of the Hub which ensures that all communication is encrypted.
-The features and API of the EH are mostly the same as the Hub, with a few additions.

 ## consistency